flybywiresim/aircraft/docs/README.md

 - :x: N1 thrust limit displayed and achieved may differ
 - :x: FLEX thrust limit is MCT limit whatever temperature you use
 - :x: Thrust limits are preliminary and not finished, they could be sometimes way off
-- :x: SPD/MACH hold might not perform satisfying in all situations yet
+- :x: SPD/MACH hold might not perform correctly in all situations yet
-- :x: throttle detent sounds are missing

 #### First implementation available